Agden, Cheshire West and Chester

 Agden is a small civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 It is the site of Agden Hall.
 The parish has a parish meeting rather than a parish council.
-At the 2001 census it had a population of 42.
+The area is mostly made up of farmland, with just a small population now having residence in the area.
+At the 2001 census it had a population of 42, compared to a peak of 98 reported in 1851.

+Agden is located just 3 miles outside of the market town Whitchurch, and 2.5 miles from Malpas.